syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/001_Modifying_messages/README.md

 [[parser: Parse and segment structured messages]].

-Rewrite rules are similar to filters: they must be defined in the syslog-ng configuration file and used in the log statement.
+Rewrite rules are similar to filters: they must be defined in the
+{{ site.product.short_name }} configuration file and used in the log statement.
 You can also define the rewrite rule inline in the log path.

 {% include doc/admin-guide/notes/parser-order.md %}